PANDAS / PANS Therapy – Sudden Onset Childhood OCD

 Therapy for PANS/PANDAS

 In addition to medical treatments, therapeutic interventions can also be helpful in treating OCD symptoms associated with PANS/PANDAS.

-Treatment for Anxiety & OCD”>Exposure and Response Prevention (ERP), considered the gold standard for OCD treatment, has been proven to be effective in treating OCD associated with PANS/PANDAS.
+Exposure and Response Prevention (ERP) is considered the gold standard for OCD treatment, has been proven to be effective in treating OCD associated with PANS/PANDAS.
 ERP is based on the principle of facing fears and gradually learning how to respond to them.
 ERP, a specific type of Cognitive Behavioral Therapy can be part of the treatment protocol for addressing O-C behaviors for those impacted by PANS/PANDAS.

 If your child is experiencing OCD symptoms, it is important to get a proper diagnosis and specialized OCD treatment.
 Contact GroundWork Counseling today to learn more about OCD treatment options for PANS/PANDAS.

 Finding The Right Help